nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 ## Math!

-> Have you ever noticed that anybody driving slower than you is an idiot,
-> and anyone going faster than you is a maniac?
->
-> -- George Carlin

-### Scores, populations and frequencies

 Let's consider a simplified situation with five variants of varying score: we'll use scores 0, 0.5, 0.75, 0.9 and 1.0 to give us something to compare.